medic/medic-docs/development/workflow.md

 ## Issues

 Issues are managed in Github.
+Issues should be created in the repository where the changes need to be made.
+If it is not clear in which repo to open an issue the default should be the `medic-webapp` repository.
+If it is a security or sensitive issue it should be opened in the private `medic-projects` repository.

-When creating issues assign a status value by choosing a label.
-This is used to track progress, so we have some idea what work is being handled.
-All issues are created in the medic-webapp repository so they can be tracked in one place.
+When creating issues add the appropriate [Priority](https://github.com/medic/medic-webapp/labels?utf8=%E2%9C%93&q=Priority%3A+) and [Type](https://github.com/medic/medic-webapp/labels?utf8=%E2%9C%93&q=Type%3A+) labels.
+The [Status](https://github.com/medic/medic-webapp/labels?utf8=%E2%9C%93&q=Status%3A+) label is used to track progress, so we have some idea what work is being handled.
+The [Status: 1 - Triaged](https://github.com/medic/medic-webapp/labels/Status%3A%201%20-%20Triaged) label will be added when the issue is scheduled within a release.

 ### States